Jerrywang1109NTU/YOLO_dataset_preprocess/README.md

 ### random* files: to generate the dataset in which the labels are chosen according to parity
-Firstly, the labels are chosen randomly from the concentric lebel dataset, and the according label groups are generated in txt file with same prefix and different suffix, meaning same id but different batches.
+Firstly, the labels are chosen randomly from the lebel dataset that contains all labels of bright or gray (with suffix _all in dataset_labels), and the according label groups are generated in txt file with same prefix and different suffix, meaning same id but different batches.
 In this part, one can change the parameters w_l and h_l to control the w and h of the label box.
 Also, the number of bright and gray boxes, distance between boxes, and number of batches of label groups can be modified.

-Secondly, the images are modified according to the labels chosen, where the label positions are replaced with patches of background pixels.
+Secondly, the unmodified images (from dataset_unmod/data_unenh_pruned) are modified according to the labels chosen, where the label positions are replaced with patches (from patches_texture) of background pixels.
 One can change the parameters w_g and h_b to control the size of the patches.

 Thirdly, the images and labels are split according to the prefix id of the file, getting the YOLO format dataset.
 Run random_dataset_gen.py to run the above steps sequentially.